Can Apollo Strategic Growth Capital (APSG) Remain Competitive?

 APSG’s Market Performance

-APSG stocks went up by 0.20% for the week, with a monthly drop of 0.00% and a quarterly performance of 0.91%, while its annual performance rate touched 2.57%.
-The volatility ratio for the week stands at 0.16% while the volatility levels for the past 30 days are set at 0.24% for Apollo Strategic Growth Capital.
-The simple moving average for the period of the last 20 days is 0.02% for APSG stocks with a simple moving average of 1.23% for the last 200 days.
+APSG stocks went down by -23.67% for the week, with a monthly drop of -23.75% and a quarterly performance of -23.05%, while its annual performance rate touched -21.87%.
+The volatility ratio for the week stands at 10.26% while the volatility levels for the past 30 days are set at 2.62% for Apollo Strategic Growth Capital.
+The simple moving average for the period of the last 20 days is -23.54% for APSG stocks with a simple moving average of -22.83% for the last 200 days.

-During the last 5 trading sessions, APSG rose by +0.20%, which changed the moving average for the period of 200-days by +2.89% in comparison to the 20-day moving average, which settled at $9.98.
-In addition, Apollo Strategic Growth Capital saw 1.11% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, APSG fell by -23.67%, which changed the moving average for the period of 200-days by -21.47% in comparison to the 20-day moving average, which settled at $9.83.
+In addition, Apollo Strategic Growth Capital saw -22.90% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for APSG